 Finishing: Weave in all the loose ends with a yarn needle or a smaller crochet hook.

 The Jane Throw Blanket is now complete!
 Jane is a quick and one of the most easy crochet blanket patterns to make once you get the stitch repeat down!
-If you liked the Jane, you would probably also enjoy our Alissa Crochet Throw Blanket Pattern.
-I promise you’ll love it!
+I promise you’ll love it.

-If you are looking for other free crochet throw patterns or blankets for beginners, then my crochet blanket patterns archive is the perfect place to look through.
+Take a look at some more free crochet throw patterns or blankets for beginners, and my crochet blanket patterns archive is the perfect place to look through.
 Have fun exploring!